YashdalfTheGray/magmsg-server/README.md

 This server comes equiped with Docker support.
 Once you have pulled down the repository, run `docker build -t magmsg-server .` to get started.
 Once the image is built, you can run the container by running `docker run -d --rm --name <some_name> -p 8080:8080 -v logs/:/app/logs --env-file .env magmsg-server`.

 Some explanation, the `-p` switch maps a container port to a host port, the `-v` flag mounts the logs folder into the container and you'll still need the `.env` file set up properly for it.
-The `-v` flag will mount the logs directory in the repository into the container so that the logs come out of the container.
+The `-v` flag will mount the logs directory in the repository into the container so that the logs come out of the container and can be accessed from the host filesystem.

 ## Resources